etn-ccis/blui-angular-component-library/src/docs/md/Drawer.md

 ## Drawer Nav Group

 A `<blui-drawer-nav-group>` is used inside of the `<blui-drawer-body>` to organize links and content.
-Each group consists of an (optional) group title and a series of NavItems.
+Each group consists of an (optional) group title and a series of Drawer Nav Items.

 ### Drawer NavGroup API